Frequently Asked Questions

 When do football players practice?

-Football squads practice most nights Monday through Friday 6-8pm during the summer and then approximately two to three days a week once school starts.
+Football squads practice up to four nights Monday through Friday 6-8pm during the summer and then approximately 2-3 nights weekly once school starts.
 Practice dates are determined by coach of each squad.
 JV and Varsity players who play both school and town football may be allowed to attend less practices as they have daily school practices and/or weekly games.

 Where do football squads practice?

-All squads practice at William Street School.
+All squads typically practice at William Street School.
 Click here

 for directions to Practice Fields.